Are you busy publishing blog posts every couple of days? Wondering if 500 or 1,000 or 2,000 words per day are enough to get your blog rolling?

 That’s why it’s wise to stick to a publishing schedule that is doable and leaves you enough time to do all the other things bloggers need to do.

-Again, it’s way better to publish an excellent piece of content once a week than mediocre or worse posts every day.
+Again, it’s way better to publish an excellent piece of content once a week (or even once a month!) than mediocre or worse posts every day.

 Myth #4 – Posting at the perfect time is all you need

 The time when you post your content can have a huge impact on the traffic and engagement it delivers.